amoghsawant17/AtliQ_HR_Analytics/README.md

-# AtliQ HR Analytics - Power BI
+# HR Analytics - Power BI

 In this Data Analysis project, I have studied a dataset related to the HR department of a company.
 I have analyzed their employees' presence and leave data.
 And, I created a Power BI dashboard for Data Visualization.